-- The day to day management of all aspects of the school, this includes support for children with SEND - She will give responsibility to the SENDCO and class teachers but still remains responsible for ensuring that your child's needs are met - She must make sure that the Governing Body is kept up to date about any issues in school relating to SEND
+- The day to day management of all aspects of the school, this includes the support for children with SEND. - She will give responsibility to the SENDCO and class teachers but is still responsible for ensuring that your child's needs are met. - She must make sure that the Governing Body is kept up to date about any issues in the school relating to SEND.

-SENDCO: Kate Newman
+SENDCOs: Liz Speakman and Kate Newman

-- Coordinating all the support for children with special educational needs or disabilities (SEND) and developing the school's SEND Policy to make sure all children get a consistent, high quality response to meeting their needs in school - Ensuring that parents are: - 1.
-Involved in supporting their child's learning - 2.
-Kept informed about the support their child is getting - 3.
-Involved in reviewing how their child is doing - Liaising with all other people who may be coming into school to help support a child's learning, e.g. Speech and Language Therapy, Educational Psychology, TESS etc. - Updating the schools SEND register (a system for ensuring all SEND needs of pupils in this school are known) and making sure that there are up to date records of a child's progress and needs - Providing specialist support for teachers and support staff in school so they can help children with SEND in the school to achieve the best progress possible
+- Coordinating the support for children with special educational needs or disabilities (SEND) and developing the school's SEND Policy to make sure all children get a consistent, high quality response to meeting their needs in school. - overseeing the day-to-day operation of the school's SEND policy - Ensuring that parents are: - 1. involved in supporting their child's learning; - 2. kept informed about the support their child is getting; - 3. involved in reviewing how they are doing; - Liaising with all the other people who may be coming into school to help support a child's learning and being a key point of contact e.g. Speech and Language Therapy, Early Years providers, other schools, Educational Psychologists, Health and Social Care Professionals, and independent or voluntary bodies - liaising with the relevant Designated Teacher where a looked after pupil has SEND - advising on the graduated approach to providing SEND support - Updating the school's SEND census (a system for ensuring all the SEND needs of pupils in this school are known) and making sure that there are excellent records of a child's progress and needs. - Providing specialist support for teachers and support staff in the school so they can help children with SEND in the school achieve the best progress possible. - liaising with potential next providers of education to ensure a smooth transition is planned - working with the Headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements

-Learning Mentor: Vicky Ault
+Learning Mentor: Ms Gemma Brides